-Appendix 3 defines the service areas of the Wellington distribution network.
-Service reliability is defined and reliability targets set by the Commerce Commission as part of the price/quality regulation for the Wellington Network.
-Service reliability targets are reported in WELL's annual Compliance Statements and WELL's Asset Management Plan which can be found on our website.
+WELL's Asset Management Plan defines the service areas of the Wellington distribution network.
+Service reliability is defined and reliability targets set by the Commerce Commission as part of the price/quality regulation for the Wellington network.
+Service reliability targets are reported in WELL's Annual Compliance Statements and WELL's Asset Management Plan which can be found on WELL's website3.